Canada’s Best Utility Stocks to Buy for March 2025

 These companies are established and have solid roots implanted in the industry.
 As such, they can reward shareholders in dividends, at least more so than high-potential growth stocks.

 Don’t get me wrong; plenty of Canadian stocks in the utility sector provide growth, primarily with renewable energy.
-But if you’re looking for some stocks to build out the foundation of your portfolio, this list is a good starting point.
+But if you’re looking for some stocks to build out the foundation of your portfolio, the stocks above are certainly a good starting point.

 Are Canadian utility stocks a good investment?